yodev21/yodev21/README.en.md

 # Basic Information
 Company: Consulting Firm

 Position: Application Development and Cloud Infrastructure Engineer

 ## Job Description:
-・Primarily responsible for application development and cloud infrastructure design and construction, focusing on medium-sized systems.
+- Primarily responsible for application development and cloud infrastructure design and construction, focusing on medium-sized systems.
-・Specializes in infrastructure setup using AWS and Azure, and excels in application development using Rails and Django.
+- Specializes in infrastructure setup using AWS and Azure, and excels in application development using Rails and Django.

 ## Expertise & Skill Set:
-・Performance Tuning:
+- Performance Tuning:
-    ・Optimization of application performance aimed at improving response times.
+    - Optimization of application performance aimed at improving response times.
-・CI/CD Pipeline Construction:
+- CI/CD Pipeline Construction:
-    ・Building automated pipelines using Jenkins, GitHub Actions, Azure DevOps, and CodeBuild.
+    - Building automated pipelines using Jenkins, GitHub Actions, Azure DevOps, and CodeBuild.
-・Development Efficiency Tooling:
+- Development Efficiency Tooling:
-    ・Automating and streamlining development environments using shell scripts and Docker.
+    - Automating and streamlining development environments using shell scripts and Docker.
-・Training Newcomers:
+- Training Newcomers:
-    ・Mentoring and training new hires and junior engineers, as well as supporting team-building initiatives.
+    - Mentoring and training new hires and junior engineers, as well as supporting team-building initiatives.

 # SNS